-Augmented reality (AR) overlays computer generated images onto a user’s real-life visual field.
+Augmented reality (AR) overlays computer-generated images onto one’s real-life visual field.
 Imagine, in the future, you have a pair of AR glasses and you wanted to fix a car.
 As you are under the hood of your car, your glasses are showing you the percentage of coolant in your radiator, where your engine belt is, and where to connect your jumper cables to your car’s battery.

-This technology has made its way to medicine.
-A spine surgeon can get detailed images of a patient’s spinal anatomy prior to even starting the operation.
+This technology has made its way to the operating room.
+A spine surgeon gains “x-ray vision” with the headset where he can get detailed images of a patient’s spinal anatomy prior to even starting the surgery.
 That surgeon will wear a headset with glasses that has a small computer in it that can overlay the images of your bones onto their visual field.
 For instance, they see your skin but in the corner of their glasses, they can see the bones as if they are peering through your skin.
-Not only could these glasses show your bones but also could allow your surgeon to see your vital signs, your bone density, your blood work and lab results all while they are performing the surgery.
+Not only could these glasses show your bones but also could allow your surgeon to see your vital signs, your bone density, your blood work, and lab results all while they are performing the surgery.

 These types of stereotactic guidance systems benefit the patient as they improve surgical accuracy and precision.With spine surgery, accuracy translates into patient safety.
 The benefit to the doctor will be that we are able to work more efficiently in the operating room.
 There are multiple benefits to using this advanced technology for the surgeon and surgical team.
 The surgical team will work more efficiently in the operating room and this will lead to safer, more ergonomic operations for the physicians.

 Think of driving a car and constantly having to look down at your navigation system to see what the next turn is.